MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/qr-code-tracking-unity.md

 ## Using a QR code's trackable ID

 QR codes are [trackables](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.1/manual/architecture/managers.html#trackables-and-trackable-managers), which are anything an AR device can detect and track in a physical environment.
-Trackables derive from the type [`ARTrackable<TSessionRelativeDataTTrackable>`](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@6.0/api/UnityEngine.XR.ARFoundation.ARTrackable-2.html) that provides an ID, tracking state, pose, and other data.
+Trackables derive from the type [`ARTrackable<TSessionRelativeData, TTrackable>`](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@6.0/api/UnityEngine.XR.ARFoundation.ARTrackable-2.html) that provides an ID, tracking state, pose, and other data.

 The trackable ID for a QR code can be passed into [`ARMarkerManager`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager) methods to get the QR code’s properties, raw byte data, and string representation, and to set the transform mode for the QR code.
 These methods allow you to retrieve data for a QR code without having to hold on to an [`ARMarker`](/dotnet/api/microsoft.mixedreality.openxr.armarker) object reference.